angular-ui/ui-calendar/README.md

     var myAppModule = angular.module('MyApp', ['ui.calendar'])

 Apply the directive to your div elements.
-The calendar must be supplied an array of decoumented event sources to render itself:
+The calendar must be supplied an array of documented event sources to render itself:

     <div ui-calendar ng-model="eventSources"></div>